vishakhadhonde9/Linux-/Session-3.md

 Linux architecture consist of inner most Hardware layer, kernel, shell, and outer application layer.

-1) Application Layer:
+## 1) Application Layer:
-Users interact with the system through varies applications such as office, games, etc.
+- Users interact with the system through varies applications such as office, games, etc.
-These applications run in outer layer of architecture.
+- These applications run in outer layer of architecture.

-2) Shell:
+## 2) Shell:
-Shell provides environment to run any application.
+- Shell provides environment to run any application.
-It provides interface to the user to interact with hardware.
+- It provides interface to the user to interact with hardware.
-Shell act as command interpreter.
+- Shell act as command interpreter.
-Shell can be of:
+* Shell can be of:
   i) Graphical Shell
   ii) Command line Shell
-Examples: k shell, bash shell, sh shell, etc.
+- Examples: k shell, bash shell, sh shell, etc.

-3) Kernel:
+## 3) Kernel:
-Kernel is core component of Linux architecture.
+- Kernel is core component of Linux architecture.
-It convert high level language into computer level language.
+- It convert high level language into computer level language.
-Manages hardwares (CPU, Memory and devices).
+- Manages hardwares (CPU, Memory and devices).
-It tracks all active processes running on systems.
+- It tracks all active processes running on systems.
-In Linux, we use Monolithic kernel.
+- In Linux, we use Monolithic kernel.

-Monolithic kernel vs microlithic kernel-

-Monolithic Kernel-
-It manages system's resources between system applications and system hardware.
-Dependencies which are required for system applications are already installed.
-Large in size and provides high execution speed.
-All prerequisites are already installed required to install new packeges.
-It offers memory management, file management and process scheduling.

-Microservices-
-In microlithic kernel, only required dependencies are pre-installed. lightweight in size
-Application softwares running on microlithic architecture have ability to install its own dependencies by itself.
-It is slow in execution.

-4) Hardware:
+# 4) Hardware:
 All the hardware components such as motherboard, CPU, hard disk, etc. are comes under this layer.

+# Monolithic kernel vs microlithic kernel-

+## Monolithic Kernel-
+- It manages system's resources between system applications and system hardware.
+- which are required for system applications are already installed.
+- Large in size and provides high execution speed.
+- All prerequisites are already installed required to install new packeges.
+- It offers memory management, file management and process scheduling.

+## Microservices-
+- In microlithic kernel, only required dependencies are pre-installed.
+- lightweight in size
+- Application softwares running on microlithic architecture have ability to install its own dependencies by itself.
+- It is slow in execution.